 Redis

-or other memory shared to handle the cache and session shared by different server instances - consider use the AB Test service or Gray Release service to handle the feature release
+or other memory shared to handle the cache and session shared by different server instances (vercel kv, redis, etc) - consider use the AB Test service or Gray Release service to handle the feature release

-or other message queue to handle the async tasks and event-driven tasks - use
+- consider use right choice of message queue middlewares to handle the async tasks and event-driven tasks, for larger traffic

 .